Privacy Policy

 We shall use the data and information you give to Us:

-• to allow you to create an account and nominate prescribers on the Website;
+• To allow you to create an account on the Website;

-• to process and fulfil your orders, including dispensing and dispatching products and processing your payments;
+• To process and fulfil your orders, including dispatching products and processing your payments;

-• to carry out automated analytics and CRM communications (e.g. via Google Analytics and Klaviyo), where applicable on the basis described in Section 6; and
+• To carry out automated analytics and CRM communications, such as via Google Analytics and Klaviyo, where applicable on the basis described in Section 6; and

 We reserve the right to add to the list of uses above.
 We shall not use pre-collected data for any new purposes without consulting you and obtaining your express consent if required under the applicable Regulations.